-The Mayor of Newark (NJ) was the recipient of this DC-4’s first cargo which my Dad personally delivered in his role as Veterans’ Founder & President.
+The Mayor of Newark (NJ) was the recipient of this DC-4’s first cargo which my Dad personally delivered in his role as Veterans Founder & President.
+[No photo available.]
 It was a “gift box” of Florida oranges from groves belonging to Guignard Maxcy.
 By late June, other perishable fruits and vegetables were being transported outbound from Florida.(9)

 Army’s timing controls outcome of Veterans’ plans

-In his March 1946 telegram, Saunie described the plans & dreams of Veterans’ fledgling endeavor.
+In his March 1946 telegram, Saunie described the projected plans & dreams of Veterans’ fledgling endeavor to needing facilities for “major repairs and maintenance of 25 plus C54’s and four plsu (sic) C47’s…“.
 By June that year, the fleet numbered five, as chronicled in Allen Altvater Sr.’s gathering of press clippings and historical data.
 My own corroborating records show three DC-3’s and two DC-4’s.
-[Tracing these aircraft is tedious and confusing, but very doable.
+[Dear Reader.
+Tracing these aircraft is tedious and confusing, but very doable.
 Much has been completed, but put aside temporarily to concentrate on finding more of our Veterans.
-Our aircraft are secondary to me at this point in time.]
+The aircraft are secondary subject matter during this precious time frame.]

 But those “25 plus” aircraft plans for Sebring did not materialize.
 And, at this point, I’m shy on explanations — other than reference in this “termination” letter dated July 3, 1946 and signed by Nellie Brenner, Vice President Finance.
 The letter to Altvater, Sr., gives “the insurmountable problem of logistics” as reason for Veterans’ departure from Sebring.